Alejandro Martínez (Argentine footballer)

-Silvio Alejandro Martínez (born 12 July 1997) is an Argentine footballer who plays mainly as a left winger for Brazilian club Cuiabá, on loan from Talleres de Córdoba.
+Silvio Alejandro Martínez (born 12 July 1997) is an Argentine footballer who plays mainly as a left winger for Huracán, on loan from Talleres de Córdoba.

 Career

 Born in González Catán, Buenos Aires, Martínez began his career with local side Club Atlético Atlas in the Primera D Metropolitana in 2017.
 In 2019, he moved to fellow league team Sportivo Barracas.

 On 24 July 2020, Primera C Metropolitana side Argentino de Merlo announced the signing of Martínez.
 The following 5 February, he moved straight to Primera Nacional, signing for Defensores de Belgrano.

 On 15 July 2021, Martínez was loaned to Primera División side Central Córdoba.
 The following 18 March, the club bought 50% of his economic rights, signing him permanently.

 On 7 January 2023, after scoring eight goals for Central Córdoba, Martínez moved abroad and joined Liga MX side Tijuana.
 On 7 February of the following year, he returned to his home country after signing for Talleres de Córdoba.

 On 2 February 2025, Ceará announced the signing of Martínez on a one-year loan deal from Talleres.